 Mother nature’s clock has ‘ticked’ its way into the summer already.
 Each year ticks start their mission to wreak havoc right around May and June.
-Thousands of the little critters are being born as we speak and have a predetermined destiny to consume blood, lots and lots of it.
-With over 800 known species they’ve spread their will across the US and are known to carry some pretty dangerous diseases.
+Thousands of these critters are being born as we speak.
+They all have a predetermined destiny to consume blood and lots of it.
+With over 800 known species they’ve spread their way across the US and are known to carry some dangerous diseases.
 Ticks being a problem isn’t anything new to anyone.
 However, some may think they know more than others about their mischievous ways.
-There’s a lot of misconceptions and myths that need to be cleared up.
+There’s a lot of misconceptions and myths about ticks that need to be cleared up.

 Someone somewhere thought it would be a good idea to light the bug on fire if you find it stuck on your skin.
 This is not a good idea and could be considered one of the worst ways to handle the problem.
 The Epidemiology Department at Yale University claims that lighting the pest on fire increases your chances of contracting a disease.
-When you heat up the tick, it causes them to produce an influx of saliva, which in turn increases the risk of infection by spreading its internal pathogens.
-Even if you burn its body, you could still end up with its head stuck in your skin due to their jaws which lock on and have reversed teeth to ensure it’s staying for a ride.
+When you heat up the tick, it causes them to produce an influx of saliva.
+The saliva, in turn, increases the risk of infection by spreading its internal pathogens.
+Even if you burn its body, you could still end up with its head stuck in your skin.
+Ticks have jaws which lock on and have reversed teeth to ensure it’s staying for a ride.

 Some people claim that they can feel when a tick has bitten them.
 Majority of the time no one can sense that these guys have gotten ahold of them and often find them hours or even days later.
 The bug secretes a compound that numbs the skin of its victims so they can’t feel it take hold.
 Their evolution has been nothing short of brilliant as they’ve adapted to survive on their host from 5-10 days without them ever noticing.